holepunchto/pear-docs/helpers/protomux.md

 #### **`for (const channel of muxer) { ... }`**

-The muxer instance is iterable, so you can iterate over all the channels.
+The muxer instance is iterable, so users can iterate over all the channels.